 Inside Basement Storage

-But, as you see above and below, these RV modifications provide a nice little cubby in the basement compartments for cats to go do their business.
 When it comes time to clean the litter box, all they have to do is open the outside compartment door and remove the litter box to scoop the poop, clean or add cat litter!

 Under the Dinette Bench